ellanelsonn/IsabellaNelson.github.io/_pages/about.md

 ---

-title: "About Catherine Knox"
+title: "About Isabella Nelson"

 ---

 ## Education

-Catherine Knox is a mechanical engineering student interested in aeropsace and nuclear technology.
-She holds experience in additive manufacturing, machining, and project management.
+Isabella Nelson is a computer science student interested in machine learning and AI technology.

 * Vanderbilt University
-  * Pursuing a BE in Mechanical Engineering
+  * Pursuing a B.S. in Computer Science and a B.A. in Applied Mathematics
+     * Minor in Data Science
   * Expected Graduation: 2026

 ## Technical Skills

-Catherine can operate a number of 3D printers as well as machining tools.
-Catherine has experience with the following technologies:

-* Digital Fabrication Tools
-  * Fused Filament Fabrication (FFF)

-* Machining Tools
-  * Metal Lathes
+Isabella is proficient in multiple languages including Python, C++, Java, and R.

-## Proffesional Skills
+## Profesional Skills

-Catherine also has experience managing engineering organizations.
-She holds the role of Chief People Officer and Advanced Concept System Leader in the [Vanderbilt Fusion Project](https://www.vanderbiltfusion.org/).
-She also runs her own tutoring business named [Cat's Tutoring](https://catstutoring.squarespace.com/) in which she tutors students at local Nashville High Schools and helps to set up other Vanderbilt students with a tutoring job.
-Some of her specific proffesional skills include:
+Isabella also has experience managing engineering organizations.

 * Organizational Management
 * Microsoft Suite